Corporate Governance

 The Board recognises its prime responsibility under UK corporate law is to promote the success of the Company for the benefit of its members as a whole.

 The Board also understands that it has a responsibility towards employees, partners, customers, suppliers and to the community and environment it operates in as a whole.
 Communication with and feedback from these various groups is achieved in a variety of ways.
-The executive directors hold investor roadshows once a year, at which feedback from shareholders is sought.
 Regular dialogue is maintained with employees through monthly updates and quarterly briefings given by the executive directors.
-The nature of the UKOG’s business is such that key contractors, suppliers and finance providers are heavily involved the exploration and eventual development of each project, with feedback and input being provided to the Company as part of those discussions.

 Principle Four